mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 * Visits
 * Page views

-There are a large number of other metrics we could include, depending on the type of website / web app running SnowPlow.
+There are a large number of other metrics we could include, depending on the type of website / web app running Snowplow.
 For example, an ecommerce site might want to log:

 * Number of purchases (transactions)
 * Number of products sold